History of Seth Curry in Timeline

 Seth Curry

-August 23, 1990: Seth Curry's Birth
+August 23, 1990: Seth Curry Born

 On August 23, 1990, Seth Adham Curry was born.
-He is an American professional basketball player.
+He is the son of former NBA player Dell Curry and the younger brother of NBA player Stephen Curry.

 Others born on this day/year

-2008: Graduation from Charlotte Christian School
+2008: Graduated from Charlotte Christian School

 In 2008, Seth Curry graduated from Charlotte Christian School, where he was a three-year starter for the Knights' basketball team.
+He also made the Charlotte Christian academic honor roll all four years.

-2009: Won FIBA Under-19 World Championship
+2009: Winning the 2009 FIBA Under-19 World Championship

 February 9, 2011: Season High Against North Carolina

-On February 9, 2011, Seth Curry scored a season-high 22 points against North Carolina.
+On February 9, 2011, Seth Curry scored a season high 22 points against North Carolina.

 On December 29, 2012, Seth Curry scored a career-high 31 points against Santa Clara.

-August 23, 2013: Signed with the Golden State Warriors
+August 23, 2013: Signed With Golden State Warriors

 On August 23, 2013, Seth Curry signed a non-guaranteed contract with the Golden State Warriors.